-One of the Board's notable decisions where it granted full immunity is the Yeast Cartel case (14-42/783-346, October 22, 2014).
-As summarised above, the Board launched an investigation against four fresh yeast producers to determine whether they had violated Article 4 of the Competition Law through colluding to set prices for fresh bread yeast.
-It resolved that the investigated companies violated Article 4 and imposed administrative monetary fines on three of the undertakings, with a total amount of TL 14 million (approximately €2.1 million at the time of writing).
+One of the Board's notable decisions where it granted full immunity is the Yeast Cartel case (14-42/783-346, 22 October 2014).
+The Board launched an investigation against four fresh yeast producers to determine whether they had violated Article 4 of the Competition Law through colluding to set prices for fresh bread yeast.
+It resolved that the investigated companies violated Article 4 and imposed administrative monetary fines on three of the undertakings, with a total amount of TRY 14 million (approximately EUR 1.5 million as of 15 January 2021).
 The fourth undertaking, Mauri Maya, obtained full immunity, though it submitted its application for leniency after the preliminary investigation was initiated and following the dawn raids conducted at the premises of the undertakings.
 The Board considered the value and sufficient content of Mauri Maya's leniency application.

 Overall, the Turkish leniency regime requires high standards for cooperation in the leniency procedure.
-For instance, in the Steel Ring Manufacturers case (12-52/1479-508, October 30, 2012), the Board stated that the undertakings, MPS Metal Plastik Sanayi Çember ve Paketleme Sistemleri İmalat Tic.
+For instance, in the Steel Ring Manufacturers case (12-52/1479-508, 30 October 2012), the Board stated that the undertakings, MPS Metal Plastik Sanayi Çember ve Paketleme Sistemleri İmalat Tic.
 A.Ş. ("MPS") and BEKAP Metal İnş.
 San. ve Tic.
 A.Ş., fixed the prices of steel strapping materials and were acting in collusion regarding certain tenders, and decided that both undertakings had violated Article 4 of the Competition Law.
 The Board considered the leniency application of MPS and imposed a fine equal to 1% of its annual gross income in 2011.
 The reason for the granting of partial immunity was that the documents gathered at the on-site inspection allegedly already proved a cartel.
 However, it could be said that in this case the Board set a high standard for cooperation within the context of the leniency programme.